Berwyn Rowlands: Personal

 An out gay man, Rowlands has been active with campaigning groups including Cylch – the Welsh language lesbian and gay society founded in Aberystwyth in 1990.
 He entered into a civil partnership with his long-term partner Grant Vidgen on Dydd Santes Dwynwen 2006 (25 Jan) and in 2012 the couple were the first same-sex couple to compete on the Welsh language game show Siôn a Siân.
 From Anglesey originally, Rowlands now lives in Cardiff.

-In 2020 Rowlands was nominated for outstanding contribution to LGBT life in the 2020 LGBT Awards.
+In 2020 Rowlands was nominated for outstanding contribution to LGBT life in the 2020 British LGBT Awards.

 He has been recognised as an influential LGBT+ person in Wales, earning a place on the Western Mail’s Pinc List each year since the list was first published in 2015.

-Also in 2015 Rowlands was listed in the Wales Arts Powerlist as one of fifty people making a mark on Welsh culture due to the success of the Iris Prize.
+Also in 2015, Rowlands was listed in the Wales Arts Powerlist as one of fifty people making a mark on Welsh culture due to the success of the Iris Prize.

 Rowlands was presented with a St David Awards award for Culture by the First Minister of Wales in 2022 recognising his work with the Iris Prize.
+In 2023, he was awarded an honorary fellowship by University of Wales Trinity Saint David.

+In 2024 Rowlands was identified as one of seven Arts & Film Game Changers who have used National Lottery funding to create, develop and do brilliant things.